Luke P. Poland: Career

 After leaving the House, Poland continued to practice law in St. Johnsbury.
 In 1878, he was elected to a term in the Vermont House of Representatives, where he was appointed chairman of the Judiciary Committee.
 Poland was also a trustee of the University of Vermont and president of the First National Bank of St. Johnsbury.

 In 1882, Poland was again elected to the U.S. House.
 He served one term (48th Congress, March 4, 1883 to March 3, 1885).
 He was not a candidate for renomination in 1884 and resumed practicing law in St. Johnsbury.

 Death and burial

-In retirement, Poland resided in Waterville, where he had purchased and renovated the home of his father in law.
-In 1886, he was elected to represent Waterville in the Vermont House, and was again selected to chair the Judiciary Committee.
+In retirement, Poland resided in Waterville, where he had purchased and renovated his father-in-law's home.
+In 1886, he was elected to represent Waterville in the Vermont House and was again selected to chair the Judiciary Committee.
 He died in Waterville on July 2, 1887.
 Poland was buried at Mount Pleasant Cemetery in St. Johnsbury.

 Awards

-In 1858, the University of Vermont (UVM) awarded Poland the honorary degree of master of arts.
+In 1858, the University of Vermont (UVM) awarded Poland the honorary degree of Master of Arts.
 In 1861, UVM awarded him an honorary LL.D.